-(4) Monitoring for and addressing any countertransference, intrapsychic, or interpersonal issues that may affect the supervisory or the practitioner-patient relationship.
+(4) Monitoring for and addressing clinical dynamics such as, but not limited to, countertransference, intrapsychic, interpersonal, or trauma related issues that may affect the supervisory or the practitioner-patient relationship.

 (5) Ensuring the supervisee's compliance with all laws and regulations governing the practice of clinical social work.